Drug Possession Penalties Depend on the Drug Classification

 - Second Offense: A second offense is generally considered a felony, and as a result, individuals can be looking at fines up to $5,000, up to five years in prison, or both.

 - Third Offenses or Subsequent Offenses: These offenses result in fines up to $10,000 or up to five years in prison or both punishments.

 Schedule I, II, III, IV, or V

-A second offense or more incurs fines of up to $2,000 or up to one year in jail or both.
+- Second Offense or Subsequent Offenses: A second or subsequent offense will usually result in a fine of up to $2,000, up to one year of jail time, or both.

 Drug Possession Penalties